|Botanical Name||Cymbopogon martinii (Roxb.) W. Watson|

 |Synonyms||Andropogon martini Roxb.|

-Palmarosa is a perennial grass is native to south-east Asia.
-It is cultivated for its oil.
-It is an exotic variety to Nepal and found distributed within the altitude of 300m to 1500m.
-This plant has been widely cultivated its aromatic value.
+Palmarosa is a perennial grass native to Southeast Asia.
+It is cultivated for its essential oil.
+It is an exotic variety to Nepal and is found distributed within the altitude of 300m to 1500m.
+This plant has been widely cultivated due to its aromatic value.

 The plant reaches up to 2m in height.
 Leaves are linear lanceolate and finely caudate.
 Leaves arise mostly from the base of the stem and are highly fragrant.
-Flowers appear in panicles and turns to reddish brown when mature.
+Flowers appear in panicles and turn reddish brown when mature.

 Palmarosa oil is extracted from the steam distillation of fresh or semi-dried grass.